microsoft/SdnDiagnostics/README.md

         }
     }
     ```
-3. Health validation tests are executed using `Debug-SdnFabricInfrastructure` or executing the cmdlet directly.
+1. Health validation tests are executed using `Debug-SdnFabricInfrastructure` or executing the cmdlet directly.
- - `Debug-SdnFabricInfrastructure` will automatically pick up tests under the `\src\health` directory.
+    - `Debug-SdnFabricInfrastructure` will automatically pick up tests under the `src\health` directory.
-4. The infrastructure information can be retrieved from global cache at `$Global:SdnDiagnostics`
+1. The infrastructure information can be retrieved from global cache at `$Global:SdnDiagnostics`

 ## Creating Known Issue Tests
 1. Create the `ps1` file under `src\knownIssues` as the name of the validation test. e.g. `Test-SdnKIVfpDuplicatePort.ps1`
-    - Filename and function name should match and should be prefixed with `Test-SdnKI*`.
-    - Ensure that the file is added to `SdnDiagnostics.psm1` under the `$knownIssues` so it can be dot sourced.
-    - Ensure the function is exported by adding it to `SdnDiagnostics.psd1` under `FunctionsToExport`
-2. Function should return a PSCustomObject that contains the following format:
+1. Function should return a PSCustomObject that contains the following format:
     ```
     # $issueIdentified should either be $true or $false depending on if issue was detected
     # $properties will contain any related information in scenario of $true status